-Note: With the inactivity timer enabled (optional), if there is no response to the call after the timer expires, your radio exits the call with Menu Inactive Exit tone.
+With the inactivity timer enabled (optional), if there is no response to the call after the timer expires, your radio exits the call with Menu Inactive Exit tone.

 When you receive a Telephone Call, you hear a telephone-type ringing and the LED blinks green.
 The backlight of the screen turns green.
-The display shows PHONE CALL and the call received icon blinks.
+The display shows Phone Call and the call received icon blinks.

-1 Press the Menu Select button directly below RESP.

-- 2 Press and hold the PTT button to talk.
-Release the PTT button to listen. - 3 Press n or the Menu Select button directly below EXIT to hang up and return to the Home screen.
+- Press the Menu Select button directly below Resp. - 2 Press and hold the PTT button to talk.
+Release the PTT button to listen. - Press or the Menu Select button directly below Exit to hang up and return to the Home screen.

-See also Making a Telephone Call (Trunking Only) on page 54 for details on making a Telephone Call.
+See also Making a Telephone Call (Trunking Only) on page 57 for details on making a Telephone Call.

-Making a Radio Call
+Methods to Make a Radio Call